 It’s hot...unless it’s not

 Temperatures at the Grand Canyon reach the extremes on both ends, frequently reaching over 100 degrees Fahrenheit in the summer, and dropping to below 0 degrees Fahrenheit in the winter.
-Many tourists are shocked by the extreme temperatures, so if you’re going to visit, make sure you’re prepared!
+Many tourists are shocked by the extreme temperatures, so if you’re planning a visit to the Canyon, make sure you’re prepared!

-Don’t let the National Park Service’s centennial celebration pass by without visiting the Grand Canyon.
+Don’t let the National Park Service’s centennial celebration pass by without seeing the Grand Canyon.
 You can experience the best that the NPS has to offer, just in time for its 100th birthday.

 Because really, we can’t expect everything to last for 2 billion years.